-If you are not sure how to get to access to the template settings to set the document subject, have a look at this article before continuing.
+If you are unsure how to gain access to the template settings to set the document subject, have a look at this article before continuing.

 Insert a field by double-clicking it in the tree or by typing in a fixed text enclosed by single quotes.

 The basic rules for the syntax of this property are:

-A step by step description of how to test your template can be found here.
+A detailed description of how to quickly test your template can be found here.